Leopold2333/Bi-Mamba4TS/README.md

 > Run `sh ./scripts/{model}/{dataset}.sh -1` to start predicting.

+We provide the trained models in `checkpoints`, currently the Bi-Mamba+ for *Weather* is offered.

 # Datasets🔗
 We have compiled the datasets we need to use and provide download link: [data.zip](https://drive.google.com/file/d/1krbMHQXB-aV9vvYs2bRsJnXPLa4BKxzG/view?usp=drive_link).